viswan8/viswan8/README.md

 - 👋 Hi, I’m @viswan8
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Java, SQL and web development
-- 💞️ I’m looking to collaborate on java Projects for beginners
+- 💞️ I’m looking to collaborate on Java Projects for beginners
 - 📫 How to reach me https://in.linkedin.com/in/aniruddh-viswanadha

 <!---